Wrist and Thumb Injuries

-The wrist is a complex joint composed of multiple small bones called carpals, connected to the radius and ulna of the forearm.
-Ligaments and tendons provide stability, while the carpal tunnel houses nerves and blood vessels.
+The wrist is a complex joint made up of multiple small bones called carpals, which connect to the radius and ulna in the forearm.
+Ligaments and tendons provide stability, and the carpal tunnel houses crucial nerves and blood vessels.
+The thumb plays a vital role in wrist function, enabling a wide range of motion and grip strength.
+In skiing, the wrist and thumb are often exposed to repetitive strain and sudden impacts, which can lead to injuries like sprains and fractures.

 Mechanism of Injury:

-Wrist injuries in skiing and snowboarding often occur due to the instinctive response to break a fall using outstretched hands.
+Wrist and thumb injuries in skiing and snowboarding often occur due to the instinctive response to break a fall using outstretched hands.
 Common mechanisms include:

 FOOSH (Fall on Outstretched Hand):